Generalization capabilities of translationally equivariant neural networks: Regression: predicting observables on the lattice

-We exemplify this point using \ST{} models that have been trained on $18000$ samples: Figure~\ref{fig:test_plots_mu_60_times_4} shows the predicted vs.~the true values of both observables of the best (top) and the worst (middle) performing \ST{} model evaluated on the test set.
-The performance of the worst \ST{} model on the training data is shown at the bottom of Fig.~\ref{fig:test_plots_mu_60_times_4}.
-Both networks are able to predict the larger values of both observables, but the worse one fails to predict the smallest values, since they are missing from the training set.
+We exemplify this point using \ST{} models that have been trained on $18000$ samples: Figure~\ref{fig:test_plots_mu_60_times_4} shows the predicted versus the true values of both observables of the best (top) and the worst (middle) performing \ST{} model (according to the test loss) evaluated on the test set.
+The performance of the worst \ST{} model on the training data is shown at the bottom in Fig.~\ref{fig:test_plots_mu_60_times_4}.
+Note that in this scatter plot we do not average over the ensemble but show the predictions of the network for each individual example.
+Both networks are able to predict the larger values of both observables, but the worst one fails to predict the smallest values, since they are missing from the training set.
 The difference between the better and the worse \ST{} models is the ability to generalize to lattice configurations and ranges of observable values that is has not seen during training.
 The bad performance overall with some better performing outliers, which is shown in Fig.~\ref{fig:test_loss_60_times_4}, suggests that \ST{} networks succeed only sometimes with this generalization. \FLAT{} models show a similar behavior to \ST{} models, but the predictions are less precise throughout.
 A more detailed discussion of the input value distributions is given in appendix~\ref{app:Datasets}.